 If you are looking for completely free alternatives to cable TV, an HDTV over the air antenna is the best option along with your local library and YouTube.

 By utilizing YouTube and your local library, you can pretty much find any type of content to watch for free that you may be interested in.
+You may not even need a TV at all; see who buys used TVS near me.

 When it comes to alternatives to cable TV, it all comes down to you what type of content you want to watch.